freechat-fun/freechat/freechat-sdk/java/docs/PromptApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     PromptApi apiInstance = new PromptApi(defaultClient);
-    String promptId = "promptId_example"; // String | The promptId to be updated
+    Long promptId = 56L; // Long | The promptId to be updated
     PromptUpdateDTO promptUpdateDTO = new PromptUpdateDTO(); // PromptUpdateDTO | The prompt information to be updated try {
       Boolean result = apiInstance.updatePrompt(promptId, promptUpdateDTO);